marcuslull/DSAPython/README.md

 information to eliminate half of the remaining collection.
 This strategy is repeated until the key is found or the end of the collection is reached.

+**Breadth First Search**

+This search algorithm traverses a graph by exploring all adjacent vertices before moving to the next closest.

+**Depth First Search**

+This search traverses a graph by visiting every vertex along a path before backtracking to the next available path.
 ___
 ## Sorting Algorithms
 **Selection Sort**